erewok/simpleservantblog/docs/post2.md

 authorColumns = "id, firstname, lastname, email"
 ```

-That last definition is a convenience for querying, which we'll also use later on too.
+That last definition is a convenience for querying, which we''ll also use later on too.

 ### Compiling with Stack Build

-We have now completed one of the modules of our project, so let's try to build it:
+We have now completed one of the modules of our project, so let''s try to build it:

 ```
 $ stack build
 ```

 If all goes well, you should see no compiler errors.
 If something went wrong, you will have to fix it before work can continue.
-Make sure that your module includes the code we've entered here.
+Make sure that your module includes the code we''ve entered here.
 This is the agony and the ecstasy of working in Haskell: the compiler is extremely unforgiving, but it eventually becomes your best friend.
 After your modules compile, they are likely to work.

 ### Defining the Blog Post Tables

-Now that we have a way of representing our `author` table, we'd like to create a `blogpost` table because each record there will be linked to a record in the `author` table.
+Now that we have a way of representing our `author` table, we''d like to create a `blogpost` table because each record there will be linked to a record in the `author` table.

-What follows is very similar to what we've seen before:
+What follows is very similar to what we''ve seen before:

 *src/Models/Post.hs*: